circus-tent/circus/docs/source/configuration.rst

         The ZMQ PUB/SUB socket receiving publications of stats.
         If not configured, this feature is deactivated.
         (default: *tcp://127.0.0.1:5557*)
+    **check_flapping**
+        If True, Circus will detect "flapping" processes and stop the worker after some failed attempts to start it.
+        (default: True)
     **check_delay**
         The polling interval in seconds for the ZMQ socket. (default: 5) **include**